iOSTestApps/uk-traffic-information/README.md

 # uk-traffic-information
-an iOS app to provide UK traffic information
+an iOS app to provide UK traffic information from the Highways Agency API